Channel Tagging System

 Voice channels do not support dynamic behaviors due to latency requirements.
 If you have dynamic behaviors applied to a voice service, you must either:

-1. Remove the dynamic behaviors from the service
+1. Remove the dynamic behaviors from the service, or

 {% endhint %}